MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/network-access-validation-algorithms.md

 ### Example 1

-You are logged on to the computer by using the same account name and password that is in the SCRATCH-DOMAIN domain account database.
-When you run the `NET USE \\SCRATCH` command for the domain controller for the SCRATCH-DOMAIN domain, the command is completed successfully.
-When you run the `NET USE \\NET` command for the domain controller that trusts the SCRATCH-DOMAIN domain, you receive the following error message:
+You are logged on to the computer by using the same account name and password that is in the CONTOSO-DOMAIN domain account database.
+When you run the `NET USE \\CONTOSO` command for the domain controller for the SCRATCH-DOMAIN domain, the command is completed successfully.
+When you run the `NET USE \\NET` command for the domain controller that trusts the CONTOSO-DOMAIN domain, you receive the following error message:

 > System error 1326 has occurred.
 Logon failure: unknown user name or bad password.

-The \\SCRATCH-DOMAIN\\USER1 account has permissions on \\\\NET.
+The \\CONTOSO-DOMAIN\\USER1 account has permissions on \\\\NET.

 > [!NOTE]
 > This example assumes the following configurations.